entropy-lab/entropy/README.md

 Entropy is a lab workflow managment package built for, but not limitied-to, streamlining the process of running quantum information processing experiments.

-Entropy is built to solve three major problems: data collection, device managment and calibration automation.
+Entropy is built to solve three major problems:
+1. Data collection
+2. Device management
+3. Calibration automation

 The device managment problem is handled via shared resources.